synotechai/.github/profile/docs/installation.md

 >
 > ```bash
 > # Stop the current container
-> docker stop agent-flux
+> docker stop agent-syno
 >
 > # Remove the container (data is safe in the folder)
-> docker rm agent-flux
+> docker rm agent-syno
 >
 > # Remove the old image
-> docker rmi fluxframeworks/agent-flux-run
+> docker rmi synotechai/agent-syno-run
 >
 > # Pull the latest image
-> docker pull fluxframeworks/agent-flux-run
+> docker pull synotechai/agent-syno-run
 >
 > # Run new container with the same volume mount
-> docker run -p $PORT:80 -v /path/to/your/data:/a0 fluxframeworks/agent-flux-run
+> docker run -p $PORT:80 -v /path/to/your/data:/a0 synotechai/agent-syno-run
 > ```